wp-plugins/geodirectory/readme.txt

 * GeoDirectory is 100% WPML compatible for multilanguage directories.
 * GeoDirectory is multisite compatible.
 * NEW - Theme Compatibility admin page to make it easier to set GD to properly work with any theme.
-* NEW - set of Shortcodes available
+* NEW - set of Shortcodes available.
-* NEW - Yelp Like Best of Widget
+* NEW - Yelp Like Best of Widget.
 * NEW - CSV bulk lisiting Import/Export/re-Import and update!
+* NEW - Improved Google Analytics widget for listings owners.

 = GDF - Directory Theme Framework =